-Adding To The Flow
+Adding To The Ergonomic Design

 A sliding door will ensure a good flow between the indoors and outdoors.
 Open the door, and there will be a seamless flow between two different spaces.
 Usually, these doors come with large panes, so they can offer excellent views over your landscape.